 - Rad – Check the rad for damp patches

 - Rad cap – Check for staining around the rad cap area, indicating a worn cap seal.

-A faulty head gasket is common and has a few different symptoms depending on where it fails.
+A faulty head gasket is common and has some symptoms depending on where it fails.
 Here are a few of the tell tails.

 - Oil level – Coolant in the oil is a sign of a faulty head gasket